Chart Color Schemes

 Belgrave South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Belgrave South's dwelling structure, as per the latest Census, was 99.4% houses and 0.6% other dwellings, compared to Melbourne metro's 93.8% houses and 6.3% other dwellings.
+Belgrave South's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.8% houses and 6.3% other dwellings.
 Home ownership in Belgrave South stood at 42.9%, with mortgaged dwellings at 51.7% and rented ones at 5.5%.
-The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,950.
-The median weekly rent in Belgrave South was $450, compared to Melbourne metro's $380.
-Nationally, Belgrave South's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+The median monthly mortgage repayment was $2,000, surpassing Melbourne metro's average of $1,950, while the median weekly rent was $450, higher than Melbourne metro's $380.
+Nationally, Belgrave South's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing